Consumer medicine information

 Hypersensitivity.

 Fatalities have occurred, due to severe reactions to sulfonamides and sulphonamide derivatives, including acetazolamide.
-Adverse reactions common to all sulfonamide derivatives may occur: fever, rash (including erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis), fulminant hepatic necrosis, agranulocytosis, aplastic anaemia and other blood dyscrasias, anaphylaxis, renal and ureteral colic and renal lesions (see Section 4.8 Adverse Effects (Undesirable Effects)).
+Adverse reactions common to all sulfonamide derivatives may occur: fever, rash (including erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis), fulminant hepatic necrosis, agranulocytosis, aplastic anaemia and other blood dyscrasias, anaphylaxis, renal and ureteral colic and renal lesions (also see Section 4.8 Adverse Effects (Undesirable Effects)).

 Serious and occasionally fatal hypersensitivity (anaphylactic/anaphylactoid [including shock]) reactions have been reported in patients receiving acetazolamide.